corda/corda/docs/source/api-contract-constraints.rst

 Staring node without CorDapp
 ****************************

-When running the Corda node ensure all CordApp JARs are placed in ``cordapss`` directory of each node, see :doc:`generating-a-node`.
+When running the Corda node ensure all CordDapp JARs are placed in ``cordapps`` directory of each node, see :doc:`generating-a-node`.
-Also Gradle Cordform task ``deployNodes`` copies all JARs if Cordapps to deploy are specified, see :doc:`generating-a-node`.
+Also Gradle Cordform task ``deployNodes`` copies all JARs if CorDapps to deploy are specified, see :doc:`generating-a-node`.

 Wrong fully-qualified contract name
 ***********************************